williamjohnston/williamjohnston.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in Linguistics at McGill University, with interests in syntax and semantics.
+I am a postdoctoral researcher at the Université du Québec à Montréal.
+My research, which investigates event structure, complex predicates, lexical categories, and modality, is also informed by typology and linguistic fieldwork.
+In particular, I work with speakers of [Hmong](/hmong "Hmong language") to describe and analyze their language.

-My research investigates event structure, complex predicates, and modality, and is deeply informed by typology and linguistic fieldwork.
-I work with speakers of [Hmong](/hmong "Hmong language") to describe and analyze their language.
+My postdoctoral research is supported by the Fonds de recherche du Québec - Société et culture (FRQSC) and supervised by Richard Compton.

-In my in-progress dissertation, I examine the structure and meaning of complex predicates in Hmong (and what they can tell us about other languages).
-My co-supervisors are [Jessica Coon](https://jessica.lingspace.org/ "Jessica Coon") and [Luis Alonso-Ovalle](http://people.linguistics.mcgill.ca/~luis.alonso-ovalle/about/ "Luis Alonso-Ovalle").
+I obtained my PhD from McGill University in August of 2024.
+[My thesis](/files/Johnston-2024-Event_Structure_and_Serial_Verbs_in_Hmong.pdf), co-supervised by Jessica Coon and Luis Alonso-Ovalle, examines the structure and meaning of serial verb constructions in Hmong that are used to express causation, directed motion, and culmination (and what they can tell us about linguistic theory).

-I also teach courses in semantic theory and linguistic typology.
+I also teach, including courses in semantic theory and linguistic typology.